atelierbram/houtje-touwtje/README.md

 1. Use the up arrow to view the previous command and press `enter` to execute it.
 2. Type `!!` and press `enter`

+When one doesn’t want the [gzip-encoding that takes care of compression of the html-output](http://perishablepress.com/fast-effective-php-compression/), (for instance when using a lot of `pre` tags) just move, or remove the [ob_gzhandler](http://www.php.net/manual/en/function.ob-gzhandler.php).

 ### Resources
 * [Static Site Generators](http://blog.millermedeiros.com/static-site-generators/)
 * [writing a file in bash script](http://stackoverflow.com/questions/14637284/writing-a-file-in-bash-script)